What Temperature Kills YeastBy: Bob's Red Mill | February 21 2018

 Keep in mind that even though this type of yeast doesn't require proofing, you can proof it if you suspect it might not be lively.
 You would simply proof it the same way you would proof the active dry yeast.
 Also, since flour is usually around room temperature, this could be the reason higher temperatures are tolerated.

-Of course, these tentative estimations can be higher or lower depending on the type of yeast you are using, and whether it is active dry yeast, live yeast, or rapid rise yeast.
-The bottom line is that yeast thrives in warm water, sleep in cold water, and die in hot water.
+The bottom line is that yeast thrives in warm water, sleeps in cold water and dies in hot water.
 So, like Goldilocks and the Three Bears, it’s important to get the temperatures “just right” for your yeast to thrive and your bread to obtain the best rise and flavors possible.